cloudwego/cloudwego.github.io/content/en/docs/cwgo/getting-started/_index.md

 cp -r include/google /usr/local/include/google
 ```

-First, we need to install the command-line code generation tools needed to use this example:

-1. Make sure the `GOPATH` environment variable has been defined correctly (e.g. `export GOPATH=~/go`) and add `$GOPATH/bin` to the `PATH` environment variable (e.g. `export PATH=$GOPATH/ bin:$PATH`); do not set `GOPATH` to a directory that the current user does not have read and write permissions
-1. Install cwgo: `go install github.com/cloudwego/cwgo@latest`
-1. Install thriftgo: `go install github.com/cloudwego/thriftgo@latest`

-After the installation is successful, execute `cwgo --version` and `thriftgo --version` and you should be able to see the output of the specific version number (the version number is different, take x.x.x as an example):
+After the installation is successful, execute `cwgo --version`, `thriftgo --version`, `protoc --version` and you should be able to see the output of the specific version number (the version number is different, take x.x.x as an example):

 ```bash
 cwgo --version